-I can’t sleep! a common complaint from women going through menopause and perimenopause.
+I can’t sleep! a common phrase we hear from women battling through menopause!

-Menopause is the permanent end of fertility and menstruation, and while it can cause unwanted symptoms, it is a completely natural biological process that isn’t necessarily a problem that needs to be solved but rather something that can be managed according to your individual needs.
+Menopause is a milestone in a women’s life as it marks the end of fertility and menstruation.
+While perimenopause and menopause can cause unwanted symptoms for most women, it is a completely natural biological process that can be managed with the right care.

 What does menopause do to my sleep?